HuskyDG/magic_overlayfs/README.md

 - Configure overlayfs mode in `mode.sh`
 - Support Magisk version 23.0+ and latest version of KernelSU

+> If you can't modify system files with MT File Manager, try using [Material Files](https://github.com/zhanghai/MaterialFiles) instead!

 ## Build

 There is two way: